Italian Marinated Shrimp: quick marinated appetizer using classic Italian dressing, lemon & herbs-serve chilled in just 1 hour!

 Substitutions & Variations

-We enjoy this recipe for marinated shrimp as written, but there are a few tweaks you can make that are also delicious!
+We enjoy this recipe for marinated shrimp as written, but here are a few tweaks you can make that are also delicious!

-- Spicy - add chili pepper flakes to the marinade for a bit of heat.
+- Spicy - Add red pepper flakes to the marinade for a bit of heat.
 Try ⅛ teaspoon per pound and then add more to your taste.

 My Top Tips